webfolderio/wget-windows/README.md

 All required libraries is **statically linked**, and it's not necessary to use third-party DLL.

-### wget features
+### Wget features

-wget-windows bundled with all wget features except nls (multi-lang version).
+Wget windows bundled with all wget features except nls (multi-lang version).

 GnuTLS version: